Skip to content

 Keeping them clean

 Changes to the repositories should be short lived and patched into the packages properly within a day or two and the repository reset to its original state.
-In the past, changes made during shifts were often forgotten and after a while no one knew why the changes were made which version was the correct one to use.
+In the LHC Run 2, changes made during shifts were often forgotten and after a while no one knew why the changes were made which version was the correct one to use.

 Python Installations